pudly/schmopera-hugo/content/articles/roh-traviata.md

 For the arc of this story to be believable, character relationships have to be secure and and immediately established.
 We, as audience members, need to feel connected to these characters from the beginning in order to remain invested into the third act which is where the tragedy truly unfolds.
 There is not much time for these relationships to be established and so the singers must work very hard to create these character relationships instantly.

 This is where I feel the production got off to a bit of a rocky start.
-Happy to simply chock it up to opening night shakiness, I was able to live with the slight lackluster and disjunct staging of act one.
-The characters seemed to lack motivation in their movements in the opening scene in particular, and I'm not sure whether this was a limitation of the staging or unfamiliarity on the part of the singers.
+Happy to simply chock it up to opening night shakiness, I was able to live with the slight lacklustre and disjunct staging of Act I. The characters seemed to lack motivation in their movements in the opening scene in particular, and I'm not sure whether this was a limitation of the staging or unfamiliarity on the part of the singers.

 > It does bring up some questions about the viability of revival productions; things can easily begin to stagnate.